hexops/autogold/README.md

 ## Changelog

+#### v2.0.3

+Fixed an issue where updating inline tests could cause a deadlock.

 #### v2.0.2

 Writing a unique name with inline tests is no longer required.
 Previously you must write a unique name as the first parameter to `Want` and it must have been inside a `TestFoo` function for autogold to find it: